By Rifath Islam

 Swallowing past the lump in her throat, Adeline turned around to find a different building.
 It was the coffee shop, their coffee shop, on the lowest ground floor but with another two stories added onto the top of the shop.
 Turning around, Adeline searched Theo’s eyes for further explanation.

 “Oh, and about the new renovations,” Thro continued, “that’s why I kept you at home for so long.
-Because this place was being renovated.
+Because this place was being renovated and vinyl flooring were being installed.
 And I figured that you’d want a 2-bedroom place for guests and whatnot.”

 Adeline grinned with tears shining in her eyes.
 “Well, I guess with the three of us, it’ll be perfect.”